daherb/mulle-spatial/grammar/SpatialAbs.lagda.md

 ```

 Finally, we can give an example.
 It is a person in a house and both objects are at the coordinate (3,0).
-Translated into
+The relation is "in" and we know
+that we can put a person into a house because of our constructor `personinhouse`.
+The messy part is the proof objects
+that guarantee that the objects can be placed in the way to each other that they are actually
-a natural language description we would get the sentence "the person is in the house".
+inside each other and that they are really placed on the grid.
+Translated into a natural language description we would simply get the sentence "the person is in the house".

 ```
 example : Scene